+44 (0) 1600 860341

 Fancy dainty china, scones, scrummy cakes and a forgotten diet?
 Put on your afternoon dress and try the Angel Hotel in Abergavenny.
 Winner of the Tea Council's prestigious awards they can even add a glass of Champagne.So popular you really need to book.

 Something slightly less glam but no less delicious?
-Home made cakes at the White Monk Cafe Tintern Abbey ( all year) and Carriages at Tintern Old Station ( summer only) are constant winners with our guests!
+Home made cakes at the White Monk Cafe Tintern Abbey ( all year) - constant winners with our guests!

 The Wye Valley Butterfly Zoo at Symonds Yat is indoors, it’s tropical and it’s teeming with exotic butterflies.
 They fly around as you discover their fascinating lives in close-up: Egg, caterpillar, chrysalis and some of the world’s most beautiful butterflies.